isomerpages/moe-meridianpri/_about-us/School Information/School Motto & Values.md

 _**· Resilience · Responsibility · Care · Respect ·  Integrity · Teamwork ·**_

-These school values support the school motto of “To Learn”, “To Love” and “To Lead” as it moves towards its vision of  nurturing “Future Learners”, “Future Citizens” as well as “Future Leaders”
+<p align = "justify">These school values support the school motto of “To Learn”, “To Love” and “To Lead” as it moves towards its vision of  nurturing “Future Learners”, “Future Citizens” as well as “Future Leaders”.</p>